 - Different World, Different Movies: With the Super Nintendo CD on the market, brand new franchises have come into being, as well as different sequels to existing games.

-- There are also cases of games that existed OTL that don't even have an equivalent in this timeline.
-Due to Tale Phantasia lacking the Executive Meddling of OTL, Star Ocean is butterflied away, as its creators didn't leave Wolf Team.
-The Tales Series goes outright in a different direction as well.
-And with Squaresoft still a Nintendo-aligned developer, Nintendo teams up with them again for a Super Mario RPG sequel instead of doing the Spiritual Successor Paper Mario with Intelligent Systems.
+- With Squaresoft still a Nintendo-aligned developer, Nintendo teams up with them again for a Super Mario RPG sequel instead of doing the Spiritual Successor Paper Mario with Intelligent Systems.

-- Owing to butterflies affecting the development of the internet, Reddit is instead known as Rootalk, with "roots" instead of subreddits, while Tumblr is known as Skywave.
+- The development of the internet also changed ITTL; for example, Reddit is instead known as Rootalk (with "roots" instead of subreddits), while Tumblr is known as Skywave.

 - Divided We Fall: Sega is working on averting this, namely the conflict between their American and Japanese branches that contributed to their troubles in OTL.
 With the Sega CD not even being a niche success in the US, Sega of Japan is convinced not to push the 32X as a stopgap for the Saturn, and instead develop the Mega Charger as a cheap cartridge-based accessory for the Genesis.
 It also helps there's no true fifth-gen competitor for the Saturn to release against during 1995.
 To aid in mending their differences, a corporate retreat is held in April 1995.